Complex projective hypersurfaces of general type: toward a conjecture of Green and Griffiths: Speculations about invariant jet differentials

 Then obviously when $\phi' (0) = 1$, the algebra ${\sf E}_\kappa^n$ just coincides with the algebra of invariants for the linear group action represented by the group of matrices just written:

 with $\phi'', \phi''', \dots, \phi^{ ( \kappa)}$ interpreted as arbitrary complex constants.
 Such a group clearly has dimension $\kappa - 1$.

-This group of matrices is a subgroup of the full unipotent group, hence it is {\em non-reductive}, and for this reason, it not immediate to deduce finite generation, valid in the so developed invariant theory of reductive actions, from Hilbert's averaging Reynold operator trick.
-Moreover, though the invariants of the full unipotent group are well understood (cf. Section~4), as soon as one looks at a {\em proper} subgroup of it, formal harmonies happen to be rapidly destroyed.
+This group of matrices is a subgroup of the full unipotent group, hence it is {\em non-reductive}, and for this reason, it not immediate to deduce finite generation, valid in the so developed invariant theory of reductive actions, from Hilbert's averaging Reynold operator.
+Moreover, though the invariants of the full unipotent group are well understood (cf. Section~4), as soon as one looks at a {\em proper} subgroup of it, formal harmonies seem to rapidly disappear.